Learn through the super-clean Baeldung Pro experience:

 First, we set up the VM to boot from the network via the I will install the operating system later in the New Virtual Machine Wizard option:

 After the VM is set up, we tweak the VM settings and set the firmware type to UEFI.
-Also, we keep the rest of the VM settings unchanged.
+Also, we’ve used the Bridge Network Adpater to replicate a physical network connection state.
+The rest of the VM settings are unchanged.
 Finally, we start the VM and wait for the boot menu.

 The VM should automatically start installing the OS after 10 seconds in the boot menu.
 Thus, the server installation should proceed without any user interaction.